The functional form of Mahler conjecture for even log-concave functions in dimension $2$: Proof in dimension

-Therefore $\L\psi_k=\L(\f_{m_k}\circ T_{m_k})$ satisfies the same bound.
-From Lemma~\ref{regul} one has $\L\f_m(x)\to\L\f(x)$, for every $x\in\R^2$, when $m\to+\infty$.
-Since $T_{m_k}$ converges to $T$ we conclude that for every $x\in\R^{2}$, $\L\psi_k(x)$ converges to $\L(\f\circ T)(x)$. \end{proof}
+Therefore, $\L\psi_k=\L(\f_{m_k}\circ T_{m_k})$ satisfies the same bound.
+From Lemma~\ref{regul}, one has $\L\f_m(x)\to\L\f(x)$, for every $x\in\R^2$, when $m\to+\infty$.
+Since $T_{m_k}$ converges to $T$, we conclude that, for every $x\in\R^{2}$, $\L\psi_k(x)$ converges to $\L(\f\circ T)(x)$. \end{proof}

-{\bf{Proof of the equality case.}} Let $\f:\R^{2}\to\R\cup\{+\infty\}$ be an even convex function such that $0<\int_{\R^{2}}e^{-\f(x)}dx<+\infty$ and $P(\f)=16$.
-By Lemma \ref{lem:eq:conv} there exists a sequence $(\psi_k)_k$ of differentiable strongly equipartioned even strictly convex functions with $\dom(\psi_k)=\R^2$ and a bijective linear map $T$ such that $\f\circ T$ is strongly equipartioned.
+{\bf{Proof of the equality case.}} Let $\f:\R^{2}\to\R\cup\{+\infty\}$ be an even lower semi-continuous convex function such that $0<\int_{\R^{2}}e^{-\f(x)}dx<+\infty$ and $P(\f)=16$.
+By Lemma \ref{lem:eq:conv}, there exists a sequence $(\psi_k)_k$ of differentiable strongly equipartitioned even strictly convex functions with $\dom(\psi_k)=\R^2$ and a bijective linear map $T$ such that $\f\circ T$ is strongly equipartitioned and $i)$ and $ii)$ of Lemma \ref{lem:eq:conv} are satisfied.
 Since $P(\f\circ T)=P(\f)$ and our equality case is invariant by invertible linear maps, we replace $\f\circ T$ by $\f$ in the rest of the proof.
-We have thus established that $\f$ is the limit of a sequence $(\psi_k)_k$ of differentiable and strongly equipartioned strictly convex functions.
-Thus the inequalities (\ref{ineq:final-phi-i}) and (\ref{ineq:final-int}) are valid for the functions $\psi_k$.
-By taking the limit and using Lemma~\ref{regul} we deduce that these inequalities are also valid for $\f$.
-Then applying the same reasoning as in inequality (\ref{ineq:final-int}) for $t=1$ and using that $P(\f)=16$ and $P(\e\f)\ge16$ we get
+We have thus established that $\f$ is the limit of a sequence $(\psi_k)_k$ of differentiable and strongly equipartitioned strictly convex functions.
+Thus, the inequalities (\ref{ineq:final-phi-i}) and (\ref{ineq:final-int}) are valid for the functions $\psi_k$.
+From $i)$ and $ii)$ of Lemma~\ref{lem:eq:conv}, we may apply the dominated convergence theorem and, taking the limit, using Lemma~\ref{regul}, we deduce that these inequalities are also valid for $\f$.
+Then, applying the same reasoning as in inequality (\ref{ineq:final-int}) for $t=1$, and using that $P(\f)=16$ and $P(\e\f)\ge16$, we get

-Thus there is equality in the intermediate inequalities.
-Hence for every $0<\e\le1$ one has $P(\e\f)=16$.
-Thus for all $0<t\le1$ we have $\frac{d}{dt}\left(t^2P(t\f)\right)=\frac{d}{dt}\left(16t^2\right)=32t$.
-Hence there is equality in (\ref{ineq:final-phi-i}).
+Thus, there is equality in the intermediate inequalities.
+Hence, for every $0<\e\le1$, one has $P(\e\f)=16$.
+Thus, for all $0<t\le1$, we have $\frac{d}{dt}\left(t^2P(t\f)\right)=\frac{d}{dt}\left(16t^2\right)=32t$.
+Hence, there is equality in (\ref{ineq:final-phi-i}).
 This implies that